Peter Sansom

-Peter Sansom is a British poet.
+Peter Sansom (born 1958) is a British poet.

 Biography

 Sansom was born in 1958 in Nottinghamshire.
 For ten years Peter taught the MA Poetry at Huddersfield University before becoming a Fellow in Creative Writing at Leeds University.
 He is currently Company Poet with Prudential.
 He is also a director with Ann Sansom of the Poetry Business in Sheffield, where they edit The North magazine and Smith/Doorstop Books.

 Sansom's book, Writing Poems, is published by Bloodaxe (1994).
 Carcanet Press publish his five poetry collections: Everything You’ve Heard is True, a Poetry Book Society Recommendation (1990), January (1994), for which he received an Arts Council Writer's Bursary and an award from the Society of Authors, Point of Sale (2000) and The Last Place on Earth (2006).